-Students wishing to be readmitted following a dismissal must wait at least one year before applying.
+Students wishing to be readmitted following a suspension must wait at least one year before applying.
 (One year is defined as two semesters or one semester and one summer session.)
 During this period, they are ineligible for admission to any program at Alabama Agricultural & Mechanical University.
-However, a grade below B after readmission in any course will result in immediate dismissal.
+However, a grade below B after readmission in any course will result in dismissal from further graduate study.
+Students wishing to appeal a dismissal/suspension can (appeal) directly to the Dean of Graduate Studies in writing.
+Within one week of receipt of the appeal the Dean of Graduate Studies will render a decision.
+Decisions rendered by the Dean are final.